mlpack/mlpack/doc/user/methods/adaboost.md

     arma::randi<arma::Row<size_t>>(1000, arma::distr_param(0, 4));

 // Train in the constructor.
-// Note that we specify decision stumps as the weak learner type.
+// Note that we specify decision stumps as the weak learner type, and pass
+// hyperparameters for the decision stump (these could be omitted).
+See the
+// DecisionTree documentation for more details on the ID3DecisionStump-specific
+// hyperparameters.
-AdaBoost<ID3DecisionStump> ab(dataset, labels, 5);
+AdaBoost<ID3DecisionStump> ab(dataset, labels, 5,
+    25 /* maximum number of decision stumps */,
+    1e-6 /* tolerance for convergence of AdaBoost */,
+    /** Hyperparameters specific to ID3DecisionStump: **/
+    10 /* minimum number of points in each leaf of the decision stump */, 1e-5 /* minimum gain for splitting the root node of the decision stump */);

 // Create test data (500 points).
 arma::mat testDataset(10, 500, arma::fill::randu);